 I currently lead two big modules: Security Studies and American Foreign Policy, as well as contributing teaching to a range of other modules, such as IR Theory and Research Methods.

 I am fortunate to have been able to supervise lots of excellent PhD students, many of whom have gone on to academic and policy careers:

 - Laura Rose Brown – the effects of gendering nuclear weapons policy

 - Charles Gray – a political sociological analysis of the discipline of International Relations

-- Harry Swinhoe (submitted) – Islamic State’s construction of strategic narratives of sovereignty and political legitimacy
+- Harry Swinhoe (completed) – Islamic State’s construction of strategic narratives of sovereignty and political legitimacy

 - Natalie James (completed) – An Intersectional Feminist Analysis of Experience of the Prevent Duty in Further Education